johnathanachen/Tweet_Generator/README.md

 </h1>

 ### Description
-This is a random tweet generator that generate short tweets using the Markov chain method and all of Trump's speech transcripts.
+This is a random tweet generator that generates short tweets using the Markov chain method from all of Trump's speech transcripts.

 ## Q&A
 <b>What are the key features of the application?
 Are these clearly separated into their own files, classes, and/or modules?</b>